Turner Construction: 1990–2019

-2019 Cincinnati Center City Development site accident
+2019 Cincinnati Center City Development site fatal accident

 One worker was killed and four were injured in a partial collapse on November 25, 2019, in a 14-story luxury apartment at 4th & Race under construction in Cincinnati being built by Turner for Cincinnati Center City Development Corporation (3CDC) and Flaherty & Collins.
 Concrete was being poured onto the seventh floor, which was being supported from below on temporary shoring placed on the sixth floor.
 Workers were inspecting for seepage from the sixth floor when the floor above collapsed from the weight of the concrete.
 A worker who had gone missing in the collapse was found dead more than a day later in the rubble.

 Turner's previous fatality was in 2012 in Hillsboro, Oregon.